Paul-Bett/KWS/README.md

 ```
 - Speak one of the supported keywords into your microphone.
 - The detected keyword and confidence will be displayed in real time.
+- Real-time audio visualization and confidence scores for all keywords.

 ## Requirements
 - Python 3.7+